 Connections is edited and published by the Office of the Vice President for Student Affairs, and this office determines the suitability of all items for publications.

 The newsletter is published most Wednesday evenings during the academic year.
-All undergraduates and students in the Graduate School of Arts and Sciences receive an email version of Connections.
+All undergraduates and students in the Graduate School of Arts & Sciences receive an email version of Connections.

 Connections limits postings of events.
 To publicize your event, please submit it to the Student Activities Calendar.